Synerty/peek-doc-admin/peek_doc_admin/welcome.rst

 ++++++++++++++++++++++++

-This Peek Admin documentation will provide useful information and tips on how to use the Peek platform.
+This Peek Admin documentation will provide documentation for administering and developing peek plugins.